-- 2.1 In this Statement the Licensing Authority declares that it has had regard to the licensing objectives, formal Guidance issued to Licensing Authorities and any responses received during the consultation process and will adopt the Principles of Better Regulation. - 2.2 Appendices and information relating to this statement providing further information and guidance are intended only to assist readers and should not be interpreted as legal advice or as part of the Council's policy.
-Readers are strongly advised to seek their own legal advice if they are unsure of the requirements of the Gambling Act 2005, or the Guidance or regulations issued under the Act.
+- 2.1 In this Statement the Licensing Authority declares that it has had regard to the licensing objectives, formal Guidance issued to Licensing Authorities and any responses received during the consultation process and will adopt the Principles of Better Regulation. - 2.2 The Licensing Authority recognises its responsibilities under equality legislation and will monitor the impact of these statutory duties through its various corporate schemes. - 2.3 Appendices and information relating to this statement providing further information and guidance are intended only to assist readers and should not be interpreted as legal advice or as part of the Licensing Authority's policy.
+Readers are strongly advised to seek their own legal advice if they are unsure of the requirements of the Gambling Act 2005, or the guidance or regulations issued under the Act.